roemvaar/cs_notes/docs/linux_kernel/concurrency.md

 ## Spinlocks

-SMP is difficult to implement, because it creates race conditions in the kernel if two processes run kernel functions that access the same memory locations.
+Symmetric Multiprocessing (SMP) is difficult to implement because it creates race conditions in the kernel if two processes run kernel functions that access the same memory locations.

-In order to support Symmetric Multiprocessing (SMP) the kernel must implement synchronization primitives (e.g., spinlocks) to guarantee that only one processor is executing a critical section.
+In SMP, the kernel must implement synchronization primitives (e.g., spinlocks) to guarantee that only one processor executes a critical section.

 <!-- Explain different locking mechanism and the various pros and cons of each
 Describe the difference between a Mutex and a Spinlock and why would you use one instead of the other?